RodrigoErico/Mudando_a_cor_do_sofa/README.md

-# Movel-sof-cor
-Alterar a cor de um movel
+# Mudando a cor do sofá